XI: Division & Dissension

 I exchange a look with Bump, and for a moment we set this thing between us aside.
 He gives me a long look, as though asking permission, and I nod hesitantly.
 As hesitant as I may be to allow Bump to reassume control of my body right now though, I’m more hesitant to allow myself to become some Boogeyman’s plaything because of some juvenile argument that was my own fault in the first place.

 Another flash of green, and suddenly my body is standing with a shield in position and a sword at the ready.
 I’m prepared for Bump to fight us out of this, the same way that he had in the gym last night.
 I’m prepared to allow him to use my body to do so, and to face whichever physical repercussions that may entail, so long as they’re short of death.
 I’m not prepared yet to explain to my aunt and uncle why my room will look like a warzone after this, but I’m working on it.
 Then, I hear the voice.

 “Jim?
 Is that you?
-Did you actually skip school?
+Did you actually skip class?
 Who are you talking to up here?”